 This reason sometimes goes hand and hand with retirement.
 Many business owners look forward to being able to sell their business and move to a warmer climate or a new place that they want to live in.
 Alternatively, relocation can be due to the need or desire to relocate for family reasons or another business opportunity.
 When relocation is involved, it may affect the timeframe to sell and the type of transition period that a seller will provide to a new owner of their business.
-It’s important to communicate whether there is a timeframe involved in a relocation.
-This can affect how aggressively a company is priced as well as whether or not there is a need to get buyers that are OK with a very short or remote transition period.
+It’s important to communicate whether there is a timeframe involved in your relocation.
+This can affect how aggressively a company is priced, as well as whether or not there is a need to get buyers that are OK with a very short or remote transition period.

 4. Burn Out

 Business Brokers offer a confidential consultation to understand how much you would need to get to sell the company and can let you know whether this is achievable or not.
-This will help you decide whether the proceeds of the sale would be enough to take some time off and go into some other line of work which might be more satisfying for you.
-When you are burned out its a good idea to sell before you really lose interest in the business and it takes a downturn.
+This will help you decide whether the proceeds of the sale would be enough to take some time off and go into some other line of work, which might be more satisfying for you.
+When you are burned out, it’s a good idea to sell before you really lose interest in the business, and it takes a downturn.
 In these cases, it can be difficult to sell for a good price.

 5. Health Problems

 We have spoken with many business owners who have worked well into their retirement age and enjoy what they are doing, but they have called us when they are ready to sell because of a health problem.
-While this may be unfortunate sometimes it’s a good opportunity for the business owner to slow down and recuperate and then enjoy some activities that they couldn’t do while they were working full time on their business.
+While this may be unfortunate, sometimes it’s a good opportunity for the business owner to slow down and recuperate and then enjoy some activities that they couldn’t do while they were working full time on their business.
 Sometimes health issues can be a wake-up call to make life changes such as slowing down and turning over the reins to someone else.